Granny (orca): J pod

 Granny, along with several of her descendants, travelled in the J pod, a group of about 25 orcas.
-J pod, along with Pods K and L, are the "J clan", which constitute the entire southern resident killer whale population.
+J pod, along with Pods K and L, are the "J clan", which constitute the entire southern resident population.
 They frequent the inland waters of British Columbia and Washington state in the summer months, but roam from southeast Alaska to central California.
 They have completed a journey as far as 800 mi in a week.
-As the oldest female in J pod, Granny would have been considered its leader.
+As the oldest female in J pod, Granny would have been considered its matriarch.

 A well-known male orca previously thought to be Granny's son is J1 Ruffles.
-He was last seen in 2010.
+He was last seen in late 2010.
 As of 2012, none of Granny's immediate children are known to be living.
 However, Granny had multiple grandchildren and great-grandchildren who travelled in the pod with her.

-The southern resident killer whales are the most studied population of orcas in the world.
-Many whales in this population were captured in the 1960s and 1970s for use in sea parks, and others were killed by hunters attempting to capture them.
-The southern resident orcas are the smallest of four resident communities from the Northeastern portion of the Pacific Ocean.
+The southern resident orcas are the most studied population of orcas in the world.
+Many in this population were captured in the 1960s and 1970s for use in aquariums and ocean parks, and others were killed by hunters attempting to capture them.
+The southern resident orcas are the smallest of four resident communities from the northeastern portion of the Pacific Ocean.
 It is the only orca population listed as endangered by the U.S. Fish & Wildlife Service, and as of 2005 this group is protected under the Endangered Species Act.

 Legacy

-As the longest living known orca, Granny is employed as an example in arguments against keeping whales in captivity, referencing the allegedly reduced lifespan of captive animals.
-The oldest orca in captivity is the 56-year-old Corky who currently resides at SeaWorld San Diego.
-The average lifespan for a captured orca is 20 to 30 years.